Common Winter Skin Problems (and Fixes) to Keep Your Skin Calm, Comfy & Glowing

 2.5 Using a Humidifier

 Ans.
-Moisturize your skin at least twice a day, especially after bathing, to lock in moisture.
+At least twice daily—especially right after bathing—to lock in moisture.